 Divide oats between four 6-ounce jars.
 Securely fasten the lids and refrigerate for at least 6 hours or overnight.

 Serving And Storing

-Serving – Let your oats set up at least 4 hours before serving.
+Serving – Let your oats set up for at least 6 hours before serving.
 They are best left to sit overnight.
-Serve them with cacao nibs and peanuts.
+Serve them with cacao nibs and peanuts for some textural contrast.

 Storing – Store the oats in four separate serving sizes to be enjoyed throughout the week.
-Overnight oats should be eating within 4 days.
+Overnight oats should be eaten within 4 days.

 Frequently Asked Questions